Dylan25/Graph-ADT-and-math-kit/README.md

 GraphTest.c: A client for testing Graph.c.

-FindComponent.c: A client file that utilizes Graph.c to find the strongly conne$ and output them to another file.
+FindComponent.c: A client file that utilizes Graph.c to find strongly connected components and output them to another file.

 Makefile: compiles necessary source files to create the FindComponent executable